cjbolt/EubosChess/README.md

 ------------ | -------------
 Threads | Sets the number of worker threads that shall be used to perform the search.
 Configuring 1 means Eubos shall be single-threaded, greater than 1 and it will run multi-threaded.
 PLEASE NOTE: multithreaded operation is temporarily disabled from v2.5 due to a well understood defect.
 Hash | Sets the size of the hash table to use, in Megabytes.
 The hash table is shared by all the threads, it is not duplicated per worker thread.
+Move Overhead | Factor for this number of milliseconds on the clock each time a move must be made.
+This is useful for countering latency in internet games.

 ## Installation
 You can get a binary from the bin folder, alongside a batch file for running the Eubos engine in a GUI such as Arena.